Deere employees reject contract offer, will stay on strike

 Tuesday’s vote means that the first major strike since 1986 will continue at the maker of agriculture and construction equipment.
 Currently, many companies are dealing with worker shortages, making workers feel emboldened to demand more.

+Douglas Woolam told the Des Moines Register that he voted against the contract because he didn’t think it provided enough for the majority of workers who are on the lower end of the pay scale.

+Woolam, who has worked for the company for 23 years in Moline, Illinois, said members of his family have been working for the company for 75 years, beginning with his grandfather.
+He said his father retired from Deere making a higher wage than he earns now.

-Forklift operator Irving Griffin, who has been with Deere for 11 years, told the Des Moines Register Monday that he planned to vote against the contract because he believed the company can offer even more.
+Forklift operator Irving Griffin, who has been with Deere for 11 years, told the newspaper Monday that he planned to vote against the contract because he believed the company can offer even more.

 Griffin said he thought workers should hold out for a better offer even though workers are receiving only $275 a week from the union while they’re on strike.